|Type of Study||Fee|

 Our choice of pathways allows you to specialise in the final year and ensures the best preparation for a range of career choices, including sports science support, teaching, coaching, performance analysis and strength and conditioning.

-You will be taught alongside students on other courses with similar disciplines including Sport Rehabilitation and Exercise, Physical Activity and Health.
+You will be taught alongside students on other courses with similar disciplines including Sport Rehabilitation and Exercise, Nutrition and Health.
 This broadens the links between sports science and professions aligned to health care.

 This course is endorsed by the British Association of Sport and Exercise Sciences (BASES) and is recognised by the NSCA under their education recognition programme.